Originally published September 18, 2020. Updated on October 8, 2020.

 While the CCPA generally only applies to “businesses” that process the personal information of California consumers and have an annual revenue of at least $25 million (or meet another threshold), the new contracting requirements under AB 713 also apply where “one of the parties is a person residing or doing business in” California even if the business is not based in California.
 To learn more about whether a company is a CCPA-regulated business, see “Your Guide to CCPA Compliance.”

 Accordingly, beginning January 1, 2021, a party entering into a contract involving the sale or license of de-identified patient information that resides or does business in California should assess whether the contract must include the provisions required by AB 713.
-Purchasers or licensees of de-identified patient information from a CCPA-regulated business or other entity that resides or does business in California should evaluate whether they can comply with the contract provisions and should flow down the restrictions on re-identification to third parties with whom they further share the de-identified patient information.
+Purchasers or licensees of de-identified patient information from an entity that resides or does business in California should evaluate whether they can comply with the contract provisions and flow down the restrictions on re-identification to third parties with whom they further share the de-identified patient information.
 An open question is whether AB 713 requires contracts entered into prior to January 1, 2021 to be amended to include the contract provisions by such date or at any date of renewal or amendment after such date.

 Expanded Consumer Privacy Notice Requirements

 Although AB 713 excepts de-identified patient information from the CCPA’s applicability, it requires a CCPA-regulated business that sells or discloses de-identified patient information to include in its CCPA consumer privacy notice a statement describing the sale or disclosure and the HIPAA de-identification method used to de-identify the information (i.e., safe harbor or expert determination).
 Companies that sell, license or transfer HIPAA de-identified data to third parties should consider whether they will need to update their CCPA consumer privacy notices to comply with this requirement.